scaleway/terraform-provider-scaleway/docs/resources/secret_version.md

 }
 ```

-## Argument Reference
+## Arguments reference

-The following arguments are supported:
+This section lists the arguments that can be provided to the `secret_version` resource:

-- `secret_id` - (Required) The Secret ID associated wit the secret version.
+- `secret_id` - (Required) The ID of the secret associated with the version.
 - `data` - (Required) The data payload of the secret version.
-Must be no larger than 64KiB. (e.g. `my-secret-version-payload`). more on the [data section](#data)
+Must not exceed 64KiB in size (e.g. `my-secret-version-payload`).
+Find out more on the [data section](#data)
 - `description` - (Optional) Description of the secret version (e.g. `my-new-description`).
-- `region` - (Defaults to [provider](../index.md#region) `region`) The [region](../guides/regions_and_zones.md#regions)
-  in which the resource exists.
+- `region` - (Defaults to the region specified in the [provider configuration](../index.md#region)) The [region](../guides/regions_and_zones.md#regions) where the resource exists.

 ### Data

-Note: The `data` should be a base64 encoded string when sent from the API. **It is already handled by the provider so you don't need to encode it yourself.**
+Note: The `data` should be a base64-encoded string when sent from the API. **The provider handles this encoding so you do not need to encode the data yourself.**

-Updating `data` will force creating a new the secret version.
+Updating `data` will force the creation of a new secret version.

-Be aware that this is a sensitive attribute.
+Keep in mind that this is a sensitive attribute.
 For more information, see [Sensitive Data in State](https://developer.hashicorp.com/terraform/language/state/sensitive-data).

-~> **Important:**  This property is sensitive and will not be displayed in the plan.
+~> **Important:**  This property will not be displayed in the Terraform plan, for security reasons.

-## Attributes Reference
+## Attributes reference

-In addition to all arguments above, the following attributes are exported:
+This section lists the attributes that are exported when the `scaleway_secret_version` resource is created:

-- `revision` - The revision for this Secret Version.
+- `revision` - The revision number of the secret version.
-- `status` - The status of the Secret Version.
+- `status` - The status of the secret version.
-- `created_at` - Date and time of secret version's creation (RFC 3339 format).
+- `created_at` - The date and time of the secret version's creation (in RFC 3339 format).
-- `updated_at` - Date and time of secret version's last update (RFC 3339 format).
+- `updated_at` - The date and time of the secret version's last update (in RFC 3339 format).

 ## Import

-The Secret Version can be imported using the `{region}/{id}/{revision}`, e.g.
+This section explains how to import a secret version using the `{region}/{id}/{revision}` format.

-~> **Important:** Be aware if you import with revision `latest` you will overwrite the version you used before.
+~> **Important:** Keep in mind that if you import with the `latest` revision, you will overwrite the previous version you might have been using.

 ```bash
 terraform import scaleway_secret_version.main fr-par/11111111-1111-1111-1111-111111111111/2